-The majority of people at home connect to Wi-Fi with their smartphones and handheld devices.
-In the past, the computer room with one desktop was a stagnant place.
+Most people at home connect to Wi-Fi with their smartphones and handheld devices.
+In the past, the computer room with one desktop was stagnant.
 Now that isn’t the case.

 Many other internet-enabled devices have appeared in recent years.
-The smart speaker, television, watch, and even bathroom scales are becoming more and more ubiquitous.
+Smart speaker, television, watch, and bathroom scales are becoming increasingly ubiquitous.
 Our home is filled with various devices scattered around the rooms.

 There is less chance of internet interruption if mesh networks cover all of those devices, regardless of where they are located.

-There is no need to worry about the size of your mesh network since an entire network consists of multiple hubs that communicate with one another, provided they are within range of one another.
+There is no need to worry about the size of your mesh network since an entire network consists of multiple hubs communicating with one another, provided they are within range of one another.
 Picture these hubs as links in a WiFi chain.

-In addition to the modules already in place, if you want to add another one for any reason, then you can do it easily!
+In addition to the modules already in place, if you want to add another one for any reason, you can do it quickly!

-You can remove people from the list if you no longer want them to have access to your internet, so people will have to be nice to you if they want access to social media!
+You can remove people from the list if you no longer want them to have access to your internet, so people will have to be nice to you if they wish to access social media!

-The bottom line in terms of configuration is that it is easy peasy, it’s quick and easy to add and remove hubs as you need to.
+The bottom line in terms of configuration is that it is easy peasy; it’s quick and easy to add and remove hubs as needed.

 Really easy to configure

-As we have already mentioned, mesh networks are incredibly easy to set up.
-Many nodes are involved in mesh networks which is why it seems like a daunting task to configure them all, but that couldn’t be further from the truth..
+As we have already mentioned, mesh networks are straightforward to set up.
+Many nodes are involved in mesh networks, which is why it seems daunting to configure them all, but that couldn’t be further from the truth.

 The satellite hubs do not have to be configured manually.
-In most cases, they are able to do it themselves. (check out each manufacturer’s stats before you jump in)
+In most cases, they can do it themselves. (check out each manufacturer’s stats before you jump in)

-A mesh WiFi network has an extremely high level of reliability, resilience, and range.
+A mesh WiFi network has exceptionally high reliability, resilience, and range.
 It’s continually ‘discovering’ new changes to the network environment whenever there’s a path change or rerouting.
-Hence the term “smart network device.”.
+Hence the term “smart network device.”

-All of the data is passed through each of the nodes that are in range, and then relayed to others on their way back to your router.
+All the data is passed through each node in range and then relayed to others on their way back to your router.
 That’s thousands of operations every day, and these don’t even break a sweat.

-A device failure is not necessarily going to lead to down time either- instead, a clever reroute will be instituted right away, making you not even realize that there is an issue.
+A device failure will not necessarily lead to downtime either; instead, a clever reroute will be instituted immediately, making you not even realize that there is an issue.

-The smart app that we spoke about earlier will often notify you of any issues, so you are never the last person to know.
+The intelligent app we spoke about will often notify you of any issues, so you are never the last person to know.